-According to Mayo Clinic there is currently no cure available for lupus.
+According to Mayo Clinic there is currently no cure available.
 However, there are many different ways that it can be treated.

 What Drugs/Medications are Used to Treat Lupus?

-The treatment for lupus depends on the signs and symptoms that you are showing.
-Due to the variety of symptoms that go along with lupus there is no one set way to treat it.
+The treatment depends on the signs and symptoms that you are showing.
+Due to the variety of symptoms that go along with it there is no one set way to treat it.
 As your symptoms flare or subside your dosage or medication may need to be changed entirely to adapt to the disease.
-According to Mayo Clinic and Lupus.org some of the most common drugs used to treat lupus are:
+According to Mayo Clinic and Lupus.org some of the most common drugs used to treat the disease are:

-- Nonsteroidal Anti-Inflammatory Drugs (NSAIDs): Used to treat pain, swelling and fever associated with lupus.
+- Nonsteroidal Anti-Inflammatory Drugs (NSAIDs): Used to treat pain, swelling and fever.

-- Antimalarial Drugs: Medications that are used to control malaria are also often used to treat certain symptoms of lupus.
+- Antimalarial Drugs: Medications that are used to control malaria are also often used to treat certain symptoms.

-- Corticosteroids: Are used to counter inflammation associated with lupus.
+- Corticosteroids: Are used to counter inflammation.
 However, these drugs may cause long-term side effects.

-- Immunosuppressants: These drugs are used to suppress the immune system in extreme cases of lupus.
+- Immunosuppressants: These drugs are used to suppress the immune system in extreme cases.